EdgeFirstAI/documentation/docs/datasets/tutorials/annotations/manual.md

 ### Add 2D Annotations

-First [navigate to the dataset gallery](../management.md#viewing-datasets) and start by adding a single 2D annotation on a frame.
+First [navigate to the dataset gallery](../management.md#viewing-datasets) and start by adding a single 2D annotation on an image.
 Select the "AI Image Segment Tool".
-This tool will use SAM-2 to auto-segment and auto-box an object in the frame.
+This tool will use SAM-2 to auto-segment and auto-box an object in the image.

 <figure markdown="span">
 ![Auto Segment Mode](../../assets/enable-auto-segment-tool.jpg){ align=center }